 You can only use FRAME RETURN ADDRESS within functions with FUNCTION and ENDFUNC or PROC and ENDP directives.
-Use it immediately after the FUNCTION or PROC directive that introduces the func tion.
-Note Any function that uses a register other than LR for its return address is not AAPCS compliant.
-Su function must not be exported. uch a
+Use it immediately after the FUNCTION or PROC directive that introduces the function.

+Any function that uses a register other than LR for its return address is not AAPCS compliant.
+Such a function must not be exported.